Souris, Prince Edward Island: History

 Souris was founded by Acadians in 1727 as a fishing settlement at the mouth of the Souris River.
 These early settlers experienced several plagues of field mice in the surrounding area during the 1720s-1760s which damaged crops.
 Souris is French for "mouse" and a mouse is the town's mascot.
 It is said that "a French vessel passing by the bay in the early 1700s was forced to cut through the waves of drowned mice and so gave the name to the area.
-The 1744 map of Sieur de la Roque names the bay, Havre a la Souris”.
+The 1744 map of Sieur de la Roque names the bay, Havre a la Souris".
 Earlier names also included: Colville Bay, Grand Haven, New Bristol, and Red Cliffs.

 The name likely also shares similar roots with the Souriquois and the Souris River.
 The French (Acadians) came to call the Micmacs the Souriquois, adopting the Indians' pidgin word for the trade language.
-"The term came from the Basque zurikoa (pronounced “surikoa”) meaning “that of the whites.”
-The -koa ending would be a Basque suffix denoting geographic origin and giving the word the meaning “people from Souris.”
+"The term came from the Basque zurikoa (pronounced "surikoa") meaning "that of the whites."
+The -koa ending would be a Basque suffix denoting geographic origin and giving the word the meaning "people from Souris."

-The Mi'kmaq (Mi'kmaw, Micmac or L'nu, “the people” in Mi'kmaq) were the first inhabitants in the area and had an encampment at the head of the Souris River.
+The Mi'kmaq (Mi'kmaw, Micmac or L'nu, "the people" in Mi'kmaq) were the first inhabitants in the area and had an encampment at the head of the Souris River.
 Several Acadian families arrived in 1740 as the first white settlers but were forced out by the British after the Siege of Louisbourg (1758).
 In 1765, the British government divided the island into 67 lots, Souris being lot #45 and 20,000 acres.
 The first census was carried out in 1798 and did not include any settlers in Souris, despite 1996 government record stating that "Scottish settlers came to the area as early as 1772, and English and Irish settlers arrived around 1810".

 20th century and beyond

 Souris was incorporated into PEI on November 14, 1910.

 The town has many well-preserved historic buildings, including the Matthew and MacLean Building, Souris Customs House and Post Office, and the McQuaid Building.

 Souris has a well-developed harbor for fishing boats and boat repair.
-Since the 1960s, Souris has hosted an interprovincial ferry terminal for the service to Quebec's Magdalen Islands.
+Since the 1960s, the Port of Souris has hosted an interprovincial ferry terminal for the service to Quebec's Magdalen Islands.
 The MV Madeleine II is operated by the Coopérative de transport maritime et aérien (CTMA).